 Wireless Hill Park

-Directions - Located off Canning Hwy in Ardross, take Riseley St south and follow this to the lights for Almondbury Rd.
+Directions - Wireless Hill Park is located off Canning Highway in the suburb of Ardross.
+Take Riseley Street south from Canning Highway and follow this to the lights for Almondbury Road.
 Turn right and take this all the way into the reserve.
 Parking is located at various points around the one way loop.

 The Walk - Wildflower season in Western Australia is something special and getting to see a good variety doesn't mean you have to travel a great distance into the Perth Hills.
 While urban expansion and infill means Perth is getting much larger and slightly more dense, little remnant patches of bushland in the inner suburbs can be great for getting a taste of the bush while still being close to home.
 Wireless Hill is one of those places and is often highlighted as a great place to see some of the rarer orchids that can be hard to find on other trails around Perth.
 Having lived pretty close to Wireless Hill for all of my life and spent many spring and summer days playing cricket a stone's throw away at Tompkins Park, I haven't actually visited the park since I was a very young kid.